SALAAD: Sparse And Low-Rank Adaptation via ADMM for Large Language Model Inference: Methodology

 Motivated by this observation and inspired by~\cite{linAugmentedLagrangeMultiplier2013}, we adopt the following practical scaling law for LLM training:

 where $N$ is the number of selected blocks in the model, and $n$ and $m$ are the dimensions of the weight matrix $X$.

 \txc{This scaling form ensures consistency across model depth and parameter dimensionality.
 The factor $\nicefrac{1}{\sqrt{nm}}$ normalizes the penalty by the typical scale of the weight matrix, whose Frobenius norm empirically scales as $\mathcal{O}(\sqrt{nm})$, while $\nicefrac{1}{N}$ compensates for the accumulation of regularization across blocks, preventing the total penalty from growing linearly with model depth.
 In practice, we tune $\rho$ on 60M and 130M models to determine the proportionality constant, and then fix it when scaling to larger models.
-This enables reuse of a single hyperparameter setting across model sizes with minor per-scale tuning.}
+This enables reuse of a single hyperparameter setting across model sizes with minor per-scale tuning.} \begin{rebuttalrevisionblock} In practice, we use small models to calibrate the proportionality constant in~\eqref{eq:empirical_rho} and select the controller step sizes.
+The same target rank and density ratios are then reused across model scales, while the ADMM update frequency is chosen to balance structural tracking quality and training cost. \end{rebuttalrevisionblock}